walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 The next workflow we create will run `terraform apply` once the "Merge" button is clicked on the PR.
 It is going to run unsupervised and will just apply whatever changes it sees without asking us if it should or not.

-We don't want to merge code that hasn't passed our style check.
+We don't want to merge code that hasn't passed our lint check.
 We don't want to apply code that fails planning.
 Most importantly we need the plan that we see and approve on the PR to be the plan that `terraform apply` actually runs.

 Imagine this scenario: you create a PR that doesn't result in any actual infrastructure changes.
 Let's say there were some hard-coded database names and you switched them to using a shared naming module to DRY things up.
 While your PR is waiting for review your colleague makes another PR that actually changes the behavior of said naming module - it now puts a UUID at the end of every name.
 It gets approved and merged.
 Now the plan on your initial PR is out of date.
 It's not going to show you that when you hit merge your databases will be destroyed and re-created with different names. 🧨